Golden configuration promotion

 For information about how to complete the manual import operations into a Tier 1 environment, see Import the database.

 Now that the UAT environment is hydrated with the golden configuration, you can begin to migrate master data.
 You can do this data migration by using data entities.
 We recommend that you complete your data migration activities before you copy the UAT environment to production, because you will have access to the database in the UAT environment for troubleshooting.

-Document attachments are not copied from UAT to Production in the next step.
-If your go live requires attachments, you will want to import those in the Production environment directly.
+Files stored in Azure blob storage are not copied from UAT to Production in the next step.
+This includes document attachments and custom Microsoft Office templates.
+If your go-live requires attachments or custom templates, you will want to import those in the Production environment directly.

 Copy the sandbox database to production

 When you're ready to do a mock go-live or actual go-live, you can copy the UAT environment to production.
 This process is often referred to as cutover.
 We recommend that you do a cutover more than one time before your actual go-live.
-In this way, you can get detailed time estimates for each step of the process, including the step where you submit a Sandbox to Production service request to ask that Microsoft run the copy action.
+In this way, you can get detailed time estimates for each step of the process.

 In LCS, on the project home page, select Service requests.

 On the Service requests page, select Add, and then select Sandbox to Production.

 In the Sandbox to Production dialog box, follow these steps: